nbitzz/theUnfunny/README.md

 If you want to use the `play` command, install `linkifyjs`, `google-tts-api`, `cheerio`, `@discordjs/voice`, and [its dependencies](https://www.npmjs.com/package/@discordjs/voice#dependencies).
 If you don't want to use the `play` command, make sure to remove the `src/commands/play.ts` file and the `src/commands/stop.ts` file before compilation to avoid errors.

-Don't use `/what` lmao, it's really stupid, but I guess that's what this bot is for.
-If you want to set it up, set up a Roblox account and insert its token in config.json under "what-token".
-Also install `cheerio`, I guess.
-If you don't want to use it, delete `src/commands/what.ts`, `assets/what`, and `src/lib/rbx`.

 ## config.json